Skip to content

 All phases complete.
 Sisyphus performs final verification:

 The task is finished.
 From a single user command to final delivery, the process involved 5+ agents, dozens of tool calls, and multiple rounds of error recovery.
-But for me, it was just a short wait.
+But for the user, it was just a short wait.

 System Overview